 The major scale is composed of notes with a prime limit of 5 or less.
 Keep in mind that even with a prime limit of 3, the total number of possible notes is infinite: we can get away with notes like 1024:729, for instance.
 Including a few 7-limit notes is not a bad idea.
 I kind of like 7:6 -- aptly named the subminor third.
 (It's useful for constructing dominant seventh chords.)
 Some of the 11-limit intervals may also be nice to have, but you probably won't miss them unless you're specifically interested in composing 11-limit music. ( composed music with 11-limit intervals -- after that, even he gave up.)

 In my most recent guitars, I adapted the scale used by Dante Rosati (from whose website I got the idea of making a just-intonation guitar in the first place), with a few notes omitted.
 Here are some More detailed notes.
-(Though I borrowed his scale, my design differs quite a bit from his in that he uses partial frets made from 1cm lengths of wire, each of which only touches a single string, whereas I use standard frets that go all the way across.)
+(Though I borrowed his scale, my design differs quite a bit from his in that he uses partial frets made from 1cm lengths of wire, each of which only touches a single string, whereas I use standard frets that go all the way across the fingerboard.)

 Once we've decided our scale, we need to know where to actually place the frets on the fingerboard.
 For this, I wrote a simple computer program, but it should be straightforward (though tedious) with a calculator.